ferpadron/reto/README.md

 # This project is a mini API containing a service that provides shipping quotes on FedEx.
-It is a challenge for some job.
-Also, this is a personal demonstration of the correct use of the JSON:API module, which is a standard in a professional API and almost nobody uses it.
+It's a challenge for some job.<br/>Also, and important to me, this is a personal demonstration of the correct use of the JSON:API module, which is a standard in a professional API and almost nobody uses it.

 ### Recruiter has required:
 "Hello Fernando, Good afternoon.